-The 120m x 18m long shed will also be used to stage seminars and trade displays at year round events at the field day site.
+The new 120m x 18m long shed will also be used to stage seminars and trade displays at year round events at the field day site.

 The shed has a sealed floor and a 387,000 litre rainwater tank for supplying water across the field day site.

-Country Lifestyle co-ordinator Lyn Jacobsen said exhibitors and visitors appreciated the firm, all-weather flooring, wide pedestrian aisles and weather-proof comfort.
+Country Lifestyle co-ordinator Lyn Jacobsen said exhibitors and visitors would appreciated the firm, all-weather flooring, wide pedestrian aisles and weather-proof comfort.

-Compere for the fashion parades is Peta Schaefer while Albury DJ Steve Bowen will once again provide the music.
+New compere joining the team this year for the fashion parades is Peta Schaefer while Albury DJ Steve Bowen will once again provide the music.

 Mrs Kohlhagen said the new Country Lifestyle pavilion was well lit and spacious.

 “There will be even more shopping options in Country Lifestyle this year,’’ she said.

 Fashion parades have been consistently popular with field day visitors, sowing the seed for the launch of the Henty Natural Fibre Fashion Awards in 2004.

 Today, the competition is one of the major natural fibre awards in Australia, attracting international entries for the first time last year.

 Demonstrations covering a vast array of topics are held between the parades, keeping a vibrant tempo in the pavilion.